OliverJAsh/redux-observable-dynamic-list/article.md

 Using redux-observable, inside our epic, how can we _correspond_ a counter in our list state to a counter side effect (`setInterval`)?

 In idiomatic redux-observable, there is a way run multiple epics: [`combineEpics`](https://redux-observable.js.org/docs/api/combineEpics.html).
-However, won't help in this case because `combineEpics` only works statically, but our list is dynamic (i.e. is not predefined and can grow or shrink in size at runtime).
+However, `combineEpics` won't help in this case because it only works statically, but our list is dynamic (i.e. is not predefined and can grow or shrink in size at runtime).

 ## Potential solutions